We are surrounded by parkland, wild catnip and plenty of free parking.

 We stock most of the commonly prescribed medications for cats and dogs.
 Others we can order by special request.
 We also stock Pill Pockets and pet pillers, and can have hard-to-give medications compounded into different flavours or formulations such as liquids, coated tablets, capsules, chewable treats or transdermal pastes.
 We know that giving your pet daily medication can be stressful but we know many tricks to turn it into an (almost) enjoyable experience for both of you!

-We have a refrigerator especially designed to contain only vaccines, and only at their optimal temperature.
+We have a refrigerator specially designed to contain only vaccines, and only at their optimal temperature.

 Aligning with our goal of being a safe, environmentally conscious and modern hospital, we have installed a digital (DR) x-ray machine.
 This technology allows us to get fast and accurate exposures that can be easily shared with specialists online.
 If you like, you can even have a copy of the x-ray for your own files.